u-d-a-y-95/u-d-a-y-95/readme.md

 - 📫 You can shoot me an email at **uday.dev.bd@gmail.com** I'll try to respond as soon as I can

-- ⚡ Fun fact **I am looking to collaborate to machine learning project s**
+- ⚡ Fun fact **I am looking to collaborate to machine learning projects **